apache/flink/docs/scala_api_examples.md

 title:  "Scala API Examples"
 ---

-The following example programs showcase different applications of Stratosphere from simple word counting to graph algorithms.
+The following example programs showcase different applications of Flink from simple word counting to graph algorithms.
-The code samples illustrate the use of [Stratosphere's Scala API](scala_api_guide.html).
+The code samples illustrate the use of [Flink's Scala API](scala_api_guide.html).

-The full source code of the following and more examples can be found in the [stratosphere-scala-examples](https://github.com/apache/incubator-flink/tree/ca2b287a7a78328ebf43766b9fdf39b56fb5fd4f/stratosphere-examples/stratosphere-scala-examples) module.
+The full source code of the following and more examples can be found in the [flink-scala-examples](https://github.com/apache/incubator-flink/tree/ca2b287a7a78328ebf43766b9fdf39b56fb5fd4f/flink-examples/flink-scala-examples) module.

 # Word Count